alexerlandsson/flag-icons/README.md

 ## Quick Start
 Follow these simple steps and you are ready to go in less than one minute!

-### 1. Include the CSS file and flag folder into your project
+### 1. Include needed files into your project
-Inlcude flags folder and the CSS file into your project.
+Inlcude the flags folder and the CSS file into your project.
 If you want to customize the CSS or are using SCSS in the project, you can import flag-icons.scss and compile into your main CSS file instead.

 ### 2. Include the CSS in your HTML files